CLyons9738/CIT_114_Notes_2/RHC_CIT114_Notes2.md

 ### 3.)
 AWS Orgs. and Terms
 * An AWS master account lets you have multiple accounts join your group.
 * You can make a main account then have umbrella accounts.
 Sorta like a family tree with one main boss.
+* Can consistenly duplicate data.
+* AWS (IAM) is basically a service that helps you keep access to AWS resources.